 During the orientation, the student will receive an overview of the student clinical obligations in addition the above orientation items.
 Students will be required to attend clinical night rotations (12p-9p).
 Each student will have approximately the same number of night rotations throughout the length of the program.
-The night shifts will be done at Phoebe Putney Memorial Hospital, Crisp Regional Hospital and possibly Phoebe North Hospital.
 Students will be scheduled to attend clinical practicum located up to 50 miles away from Albany Technical College.
 Students will also be required to purchase malpractice insurance which is offered by the college.